-We updated all Add-ons and Payment Gateways of the Invoicing plugin to work with GetPaid too and we’ll keep adding new Payment gateway like the Square Payment Gateway for GetPaid that we just recently released.
+We updated all Add-ons and Payment Gateways of the Invoicing plugin to work with GetPaid, and we’ll keep adding new Payment gateways like the Square Payment Gateway for GetPaid that we just released.

 We also already added a new extension: Digital Downloads for GetPaid.
-Paired with the inventory add-on (to be released soon), you could use it to sell Event Tickets.
+Paired with the inventory add-on (to be released soon), you could use it to create a WordPress Event Tickets Marketplace.

-In the near future, we will also release an Upsell, Downsell, and Product Bump add-on, a Wallet add-on (Marketplace?), and plenty of other extensions.
-Most of them fully integrated with GeoDirectory.
+Shortly, we will also release an Upsell, Downsell, and Product Bump add-on, a Wallet add-on (Marketplace?), and plenty of other extensions.
+Most of them are fully integrated with GeoDirectory.